Eddie Dee: 2006-present: El Diario and musical inactivity

-In 2005 was announced his next studio album: El Diario, which was going to be released in November 2007.
+In 2005, he announced his next studio album: El Diario, which was going to be released in November 2007.
 In that year was released a 10 track-long free mixtape titled The Final Countdown, but El Diario wasn't released.
 In 2009 was announced another mixtape: 180 Grados and Eddie said that his studio album was going to be released, and also said that it wasn't published in 2007 because he wasn't sure of his album quality as to music.
 Neither El Diario and 180 Grados have been released, but both also haven’t been confirmed to be canceled.
-His work has been decreased after El Diario's postponement, releasing just two singles between 2009 and 2010, writing Jowell & Randy's "Un Cambio" in 2010 and Plan B's "Te Dijeron" for Pina Records' La Fórmula in 2012, and collaborating in Alexis & Fido's "La Trampa" (2011) and Wisin's remix of "Sistema" (2013), which was his last participation in a song, either being him as principal or guest artist.
+His work has been decreased after El Diarios postponement, releasing just two singles between 2009 and 2010, writing Jowell & Randy's "Un Cambio" in 2010 and Plan B's "Te Dijeron" for Pina Record's La Formula in 2012, and collaborating in Alexis & Fido's "La Trampa" (2011) and Wisin's remix of "Sistema" (2013), which was his last participation in a song, either being him as principal or guest artist.

-After two years of public inactivity, Eddie Dee appeared as a guest artist in Tego Calderón's La Trayectoria concert in the famous Puerto Rican Coliseum, performing "Los 12 Discípulos", "En Peligro De Extinción", and "El Bueno, El Malo Y El Feo" alongside Calderón and Vico C.
+After two years of public inactivity, Eddie Dee appeared as a guest artist in Tego Calderon's La Trayectoria concert in 2015 at the famous Puerto Rican Coliseum, performing "Los 12 Discípulos", "En Peligro De Extinción", and "El Bueno, El Malo Y El Feo" alongside Calderón and Vico C. This was the last known public appearance of Eddie Avila formerly known as Eddie Dee who as of 2024 remains inactive in the music industry.